Auditions

 WHAT TO EXPECT AFTER AUDITIONS

-*Rehearsals for the Fall production are each Saturday from September 20th- November 22nd.
-There will also be several Friday night rehearsals required for dances and scene work/blocking.
+*Rehearsals for the Spring 2026 production are each Saturday from April 11th - June 13th.
+There will also be 4 daytime rehearsals the first two weeks of June (2,3,9,11), and Friday night rehearsals required for specific dances and scene work/blocking.

 A list of each character's vocal ranges will be posted here soon.